martinkasa/capacitor-secure-storage-plugin/README.md

 ### iOS

-This plugin uses SimpleKeyChain under the hood for iOS.
+This plugin uses the SimpleKeychain Swift library for iOS.

 ### Android

 On Android it is implemented by AndroidKeyStore and SharedPreferences.
 Source: [Apriorit](https://www.apriorit.com/dev-blog/432-using-androidkeystore)

-> **Warning**
-> For Android API < 18 values are stored as simple base64 encoded strings.

 ### Web